 Companies are now expected to provide insights to customers using real-time IoT asset tracking software.
 In order for real-time asset tracking to become a reality, companies need accurate location to help their clients avoid the cost of lost packages, increase route efficiency, and ensure top notch service.
 Integrating location technology that doesn’t lose the connection when traveling under bridges or through tunnels can solve this problem.
 Devices leveraging the Skyhook Wi-Fi solution can use passive Wi-Fi scans to store a location token that is resolved when the device regains network connectivity, providing accurate tracking results.
 It can also provide comprehensive route analysis based on proprietary geospatial datasets.

 Indoor Positioning in Hospitals

 A hospital is a busy place - people are running around, moving beds, machines, wheelchairs, etc. from patient rooms to different floors.
 Hospitals have important devices that are often shared between departments.
 Locating these devices for quick use can be a frustrating and inefficient process.
 These resources also need to be regularly serviced and maintained to meet federal standards.
-By enabling indoor location tracking on important hospital devices, hospitals improve peace of mind, organization, efficiency, and overall patient care.
+By enabling indoor location tracking on important hospital devices and focusing on healthcare asset tracking, hospitals improve peace of mind, organization, efficiency, and overall patient care.